Skip to content

 This bundle integrates Flow PHP's Filesystem library with Symfony applications.
 It provides:

-• Pluggable filesystem factories — register custom protocols with the #[AsFilesystemFactory] attribute or a DI tag
+• Pluggable filesystem factories — register custom backends with the #[AsFilesystemFactory] attribute or a DI tag

 • Console commandsflow:filesystem:* (alias flow:fs:*) for ls, cat, cp, mv, rm, stat, touch against any configured filesystem